Raspberry Pi Pico W

 PIO: The Pico's Secret Weapon

 The RP2040's Programmable I/O (PIO) subsystem is genuinely unique.
 Eight state machines run tiny programs independently of the CPU cores, generating precisely timed digital signals.
 This enables protocols like WS2812 LED control, VGA video output, DPI display interfaces, and custom serial protocols without any CPU overhead.
+Each PIO state machine executes from a 32-instruction memory, running at up to the system clock speed (133MHz) with deterministic, cycle-accurate timing.

 Pico W vs ESP32-C3: The Budget Showdown